 - 1. Stop the endpoint.

-- Delete the safestore files from the endpoint directory (or from the directory specified by the SAFESTORE_DIRECTORY keyword in endpoint.ini).
-Safestore files have an extension of .q; you may delete them using the command delete .q.
+- 2. Delete the safestore files from the endpoint directory (or from the directory specified by the SAFESTORE\DIRECTORY keyword in endpoint.ini).
+Safestore files have an extension of .q\; you may delete them using the command delete \.q\.

 - 3. Uninstall the current endpoint.

 - 4. Install the desired endpoint.

-Installing from CD-ROM
+Installing from DVD-ROM

 - 1. Shut down any programs that are running. - 2.
-Put the CD-ROM in your CD-ROM drive. - 3.
-If the installer does not start automatically, display the files on the CD-ROM drive and double-click the installer executable (pewindows Mm.exe).
+Put the DVD-ROM in your DVD-ROM drive.

+3. If the installer does not start automatically, display the files on the DVD-ROM drive and double-click the installer executable (pewindows\Mm.exe).
+The installer displays a splash screen and the first installation dialog:

 - 4. Click Next to continue. - The installer displays the Ixia Software End User License Agreement. - 5.
-To proceed with the installation, Click Yes to accept the license agreement.
+To proceed with the installation, click Yes to accept the license agreement.
 The installer checks for an existing endpoint installation.
 If there is an endpoint installed that is of an earlier version, it gives you the option to either delete it or quit the installation.
 If there is an endpoint of the same version, it provides options for repairing, modifying, or removing the endpoint. - 6.
 If the installer displays the Previous Version Detected dialog, select "Remove the Performance Endpoint", then click Next to proceed with the installation.
 The installer removes the prior endpoint (if necessary), and then displays the Custom Setup dialog.